aleemdudekula/AWS-Architecture/README.md

-# AWS-Architecture
-This is the one architecture diagram most DevOps engineers keep in their head.
-If you truly understand this, 80% of AWS architectures become obvious.
-Step-by-step flow
+Here’s a clean GitHub-ready aws-architecture-flow.md Markdown file based on your content.
+You can paste this directly into a repo.

+# AWS Web Architecture – Step-by-Step Flow

-# 1. User enters domain
+## 1. User enters domain

-The request starts with DNS handled by Amazon Route 53.
+The request starts with DNS handled by **Amazon Route 53**.

 Example:

 example.com → ALB

-Route53 only resolves the domain to the load balancer address.
+Route53 resolves the domain name to the **Application Load Balancer (ALB)** address.

+---

-# 2. Internet traffic enters AWS
+## 2. Internet traffic enters AWS

-Traffic reaches the VPC through the Internet Gateway attached to the Amazon VPC.
+Traffic reaches the **VPC** through the **Internet Gateway** attached to the **Amazon VPC**.

 Inside the VPC we typically separate resources into:

-Public Subnet
-Private Subnet
+- **Public Subnet**
+- **Private Subnet**

+---

-# 3. Public subnet layer
+## 3. Public subnet layer

-Public subnet usually contains internet-facing components:
+Public subnets contain **internet-facing components** such as:

-Application Load Balancer
+- Application Load Balancer (ALB)

-NAT Gateway
+- NAT Gateway

-Example route table:
+Example route table for a public subnet:

 0.0.0.0/0 → Internet Gateway

+This allows resources in the subnet to communicate with the internet.

+---

-# 4. Load balancer distributes traffic
+## 4. Load balancer distributes traffic

-The load balancer sends traffic to backend servers running on Amazon EC2.
+The load balancer sends traffic to backend servers running on **Amazon EC2**.

-Example:
+Example request flow:

 User request
 ↓